Packaging Machines for the Pharmaceutical Industry

 Investing in end-of-line packaging machinery helps facilitate the end-of-line packing process.
 It also provides peace of mind that it anything were to go wrong, the batch concerned is easily traced and can be quickly dealt with.

 Typically the cleaning product container will be filled by some sort of automated filling and conveyoring machine.
 The containers will then be placed in a cardboard box for shipping either to a bulk distribution centre or to a retailer.
 To provide the supplier / manufacturer with traceability, the box will need to be marked in some manner with fixed and variable data, and then multiple boxes will probably be palletised for shipping to the customer.

-Automating end-of-line activities saves time & money.
+Automating end-of-line activities saves time and money.
 A simple Case Erector using tape to seal the bottom of a box can be utilised to pre-erect cardboard boxes prior to packing.
-A Case Erector will deliver boxes on demand as & when required, at the rate necessary to keep a line flowing to its maximum potential.
-Because boxes will be made on demand, peaks & troughs in production can be easily accommodated.
-Automation does not have to be the reserve of high speed lines.
+A Case Erector will deliver boxes on demand as and when required, at the rate necessary to keep a line flowing to its maximum potential.
+Because boxes will be made on demand, peaks and troughs in production can be easily accommodated.
+Automation does not have to be the preserve of high speed lines.
 Slow lines also benefit from appropriate automation.
 Quick changeovers from one box size to another keep downtime to a minimum.
-Case Sealing with tape is suitable for weights up to 25/30 Kg.
+Case Sealing with tape is suitable for weights up to 25-30 Kg.